Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Preliminaries

-\subparagraph{Nice tree-cut decompositions.} Similarly to nice tree decompositions~\cite{Kloks94}, each tree-cut decomposition can be transformed into a nice tree-cut decomposition.
+\subparagraph{Nice Tree-cut Decompositions} Similarly to nice tree decompositions~\cite{Kloks94}, each tree-cut decomposition can be transformed into a nice tree-cut decomposition.
 Nice tree-cut decompositions have additional properties which help simplifying algorithm design.
-Besides the definition of nice tree-cut decompositions, in the following we provide some of its properties.\footnote{The properties used here are stated (without a proof) by Ganian et al.~\cite{Ganian2015}.}
+Besides the definition of nice tree-cut decompositions, in the following we provide some of its properties.\footnote{The properties used here are stated (without a proof) by Ganian et al.~\cite{Ganian2015}; a proof is given by Ganian et al.~\cite{GanianKO21}.}